Fiori-Tracker/fioritracker.github.io/docs/faq.md

 ### 1. Is it really free?

 Yes, it is free for customers who agree to have their name published on the Fiori Tracker customer list.
-We are able to maintain Fiori Tracker with an income that [commercial pieces](com.md) of Fiori Tracker Suite provide.

 ### 2. Does Fiori Tracker send any data (statistics) to the outside servers (what is the security model)?